 The West Virginia Alcoholics Anonymous is a 12-step program that uses social connectivity and spirituality to help people fight alcoholism.
 Alcoholism was first recognized as an issue in the 1930s when it became prevalent among many Americans due to widespread poverty during this time period.

 The Christian 12 step program is a set of guidelines that can be used to help identify and understand one’s own problems, accept responsibility, and work on self-improvement.
 AA meetings in WV help those recovering from alcoholism or other addictions find helpful resources such as sponsorship groups with people who have been through similar struggles.
+Many also turn to alcohol rehab centers in WV for additional support while attending meetings or during early recovery.

 Who Started AA?

+Many people ask, who founded AA and why?
+The answer includes more than one person and more than one reason.
 The organization has had many influential founders over its history.
-An affluent man from Rhode Island called Dwight L. Smith Jr. A religious movement known as Oxford Group, New York stockbroker William Griffith Wilson also referred to as “Bill W.” Akron surgeon Erskine Smith (known then only as “Biff”), and Swiss psychoanalyst Carl Jung all have contributed greatly into what Alcoholics Anonymous stands for today.
+An affluent man from Rhode Island called Dwight L. Smith Jr. A religious movement known as Oxford Group, New York stockbroker William Griffith Wilson also referred to as “Bill W.”

 Bill Wilson: The Brainchild of Alcoholics Anonymous